XF3Z/Xiaofan-portfolio/README.md

 I created better data visualizations and listed more comparative data.
 I focused on poaching.
 Hopefully, people will pay attention to the impact of poaching on elephants.
 Finally, we call on people to boycott the ivory trade.

 [Final project III](final-project-part-three)
+In this section, you will see the completed story and data visualization.
+These figures show the decline in elephant numbers and the impact of poaching.
+At the end of the story, I list several ways that policymakers can help address the elephant population crisis.